 Too long a sacrifice Can make a stone of the heart.
 O when may it suffice?
-That is Heaven's part, our part To murmer name upon name, As a mother names her child When sleep at last has come On limbs that had run wild.
+That is Heaven's part, our part To murmur name upon name, As a mother names her child When sleep at last has come On limbs that had run wild.
 What is it but nightfall?
 No, no, not night but death; Was it needless death after all?
 For England may keep faith For all that is done and said.
-We know their dream; enough We know their dream; enough To know they dreamed and are dead; And what if excess of love Bewildered them till they died?
-I write it out in a verse - Mac Donagh and Mac Bride And Connolly and Pearse Now and in time to be. wherever green is worn, Are changed, changed utterly: A terrible beauty is born.
+We know their dream; enough To know they dreamed and are dead; And what if excess of love Bewildered them till they died?
+I write it out in a verse-MacDonagh and MacBride And Connolly and Pearse Now and in time to be, Wherever green is worn, Are changed, changed utterly: A terrible beauty is born.